brian-team/brian2modelfitting/docs_sphinx/metric/index.rst

   metric = MSEMetric()

-Additionally, :py:class:`~brian2modelfitting.modelfitting.metric.MSEMetric` accepts two optional input arguments start time ``t_start``.
-Time steps gets passed from the fitter.
-The following have to always be provided together and have units
-(be a :py:class:`~brian2.units.fundamentalunits.Quantity`).
-The start time allows the user to measure the error starting from the provided time (i.e. start of stimulation).
+Additionally, :py:class:`~brian2modelfitting.modelfitting.metric.MSEMetric` accepts an optional input argument start time ``t_start`` (as a :py:class:`~brian2.units.fundamentalunits.Quantity`).
+The start time allows the user to ignore an initial period that will not be included in the error calculation.

 .. code:: python